fugjoo/suedtirolmobilAI/README.md

 When selecting a command from the bot's keyboard without additional text, the bot will ask for the required input before sending the request.

+## Autostart on Linux
+See [docs/autostart.md](docs/autostart.md) for details on creating a `systemd` service.
+The templates in the [systemd/](systemd/) directory can be copied to `/etc/systemd/system/` or installed automatically with `sudo ./install_services.sh`.
+The script also starts the units immediately.
+Once created the services can be controlled with `systemctl start`, `stop` and `restart`.

 ## Testing
 ```bash
 pytest